mikrono/tModLoaderWiki_kr_ko/Expert-Shader-Guide.md

     return sampleColor;
 }
 ```
 What we have here is a single pass.
 Now, you might recognise that the `float4` in front of `ArmorMyShader` means that that is the return type.
 The `: COLOR0` indicates where this return type should be stored, namely in the COLOR0 register of the GPU.
-Put two and two together, and what this means is that this pass writes a colour value consisting of four floats (red, green, blue and alpha) to the GPU.
+Put two and two together, and what this means is that this pass writes a color value consisting of four floats (red, green, blue and alpha) to the GPU.

 As for `float4 sampleColor : COLOR0`, this means you're declaring a parameter equal to what's in that COLOR0 register.
 So what this pass does is take the value of COLOR0 and put it in COLOR0.
 Not very useful, as you might imagine.